Chanty-SOK/Chanty-SOK/README.md

 ### Hi I'm Chanty 👋

-- 🔭 I’m currently working at Beniten
+- 🔭 I’m currently working at VTech
-- 🌱 I use PHP, Javascript and now learning VueJS and React to make my application more user friendly and improve my job carrer as well
+- 🌱 I use Javascript, Node js, Sequelize and now learning VueJS and React to make my application more user friendly and improve my job carrer as well
 - 💬 Ask me about anything